UK-Digital-Heart-Project/4Dsurvival/README.md

     docker images

-should show `ghalibbello/4dsurvival` on the list of images on your local system
+should show `ghalibbello/4dsurvival` on the list of Docker images on your local system

 ### Run 4D*survival* Docker image

     docker run -it ghalibbello/4dsurvival:latest /bin/bash

 launches an interactive linux shell terminal that gives users access to the image's internal file system.
-This file system contains all the code in this repository, along with simulated data on which the code can be run.
+This file system contains all the code in this repository, along with the simulated data on which the code can be run.
 Typing
 ```
 ls -l